Massage Therapy Program

 About the Program

-On the advice of the governor’s office, the Oregon Health Authority, and Lane Community College leadership, the Lane Massage Program will not conduct face-to-face, hands-on classes in the summer 2020 or fall 2020 terms.
+The Lane Massage Program will not conduct face-to-face, hands-on classes in the fall 2020 term.
 Massage Program administrators are discussing possible online options for some classes, but this process is currently only in the planning stages.
 We thank you for your understanding and flexibility in this challenging time and ask that you watch this page for updates.

 Please know that the health of students and staff, and of our community, are our top priorities and will continue to guide us as we navigate this uncharted territory.